pgrunde/points/README.md

 # Setup

-Make a folder in your [GOPATH](https://golang.org/doc/code.html#GOPATH)- if you're using Github, I recommend `github.com/$username$/scrabble` and create our main file, `touch scrabble.go`.
+Make a folder in your [GOPATH](https://golang.org/doc/code.html#GOPATH)- if you're using Github, I recommend `github.com/$username$/scrabble`.
+Next create our main file inside, `touch scrabble.go`.
 Open that up in your favorite editor and let's begin!

 # The main function

-Every application which compiles and runs will have a `main()` function which starts off your program.
+Every application which compiles and runs will have a `main()` function whose job is to start off your program.
 Libraries, called packages in Go, do not have a main function, they just give you cool functions and tools to play with in your own app- we're going to only use packages that come from Go's [powerful standard library](https://golang.org/pkg/#stdlib) (and a package of our own design!).

-Each Go file begins with a package declaration that says to your application "Hey App, all the contents of this here file belongs to this package."
-The beginning of our program, the file containing the `main()` function, is called `package main`.
-If you tested your Go installation, you should have seen something like this:
+Each Go file begins with a package declaration that says to your application "*Hey App, all the contents of this here file belong to this package.*" The beginning of our program, the file containing the `main()` function, lives in `package main`.
+If you [tested your Go installation](https://golang.org/doc/install#testing), you should have seen something like this:
 ```
 package main